 - The supervisor should comply with the attendance monitoring requirements of the department/University and notify their department at an early stage if a student's attendance gives cause for concern.

-- Written or electronic records of supervisory sessions should be kept by both the student and supervisor for at least the duration of the student's registration.
+- Written records of formal supervisory meetings should be made and retained by both the student and supervisor for at least the duration of the student's registration.

 - Both the supervisor and student should keep any relevant or significant correspondence, including emails, that relate to the student's degree (this is especially relevant to students registered on the Remote Location programme who are effectively studying via distance learning).

 - The student and supervisor must have an agreed procedure for dealing with urgent problems (e.g. by telephone, e-mail and/or the arrangement of additional meetings at short notice).

 - The supervisor should, in discussion with the student, establish and maintain a satisfactory timetable for the research, including the necessary completion dates for each stage, so that the thesis may be submitted within the scheduled time.
 This planning should take into account the requirements of the relevant funding body in relation, for example, to upgrading and submission.

 - The supervisor should read promptly all the written work submitted in accordance with the agreed timetable and provide constructive and timely criticism.
 The supervisor should advise the student of any obstacles to providing timely feedback, e.g. periods of time away from the University, particularly when the student is approaching submission.

 - The supervisor should arrange, as appropriate, (in many departments it is a requirement) for the student to present work to staff or graduate seminars and should take an active part in introducing the student to meetings of learned societies and to other researchers in the field.
 The supervisor should provide advice, where appropriate, on publication of any of the research.